Seasonal Home Maintenance: Monsoon Checklist

 Having introduced the true implementation of quality and luxury beyond words into their flats in Kochi by adhering to the standards defined by real estate governing bodies and organizations, Veegaland Homes has garnered several awards.
 A National Safety Council Award for safety in apartments in Kerala, Kerala State Pollution Control Board Award, Outstanding Luxury Project Award, and Green Habitat Award are the major ones to be mentioned.

-Currently, Veegaland Homes's four ongoing apartments in Kerala are K-RERA Approved.
+Currently, Veegaland Homes's four ongoing apartments in Kerala are K-RERA registered.
 Sample apartments in Kochi are ready to offer first-hand experience to interested buyers.